 The graduate programs in the Department of Health, Leisure, & Exercise Science prepare qualified professionals to obtain graduate degrees (M.S.) in Community Health Education, Exercise Science, and Physical Education.
 We also offer the (M.S.A.) in Health Care Administration.
 For more information on our doctoral program, please refer to the Ed.D. in Health and Physical Education website.
-While the UWF Graduate School home page provides detailed instructions on the UWF graduate admission application procedures, the information below will assist you in preparing the additional documentation needed by the Department of Health, Leisure, & Exercise Science to complete your graduate admissions application for the three graduate programs in this department.
+The newly begun Doctor of Physical Therapy program also has all of the admissions requirements on their website.
+While the UWF Graduate School home page provides detailed instructions on the UWF graduate admission application procedures, the information below will assist you in preparing the additional documentation needed by the Department of Health, Leisure, & Exercise Science to complete your graduate admissions application for the four masters programs in this department.
 Click on the links above to obtain more information on your graduate program of interest.

 UWF Admission Requirements (Done online)